openfifth/koha-plugin-cla-check_permissions/README.md

 Once your Koha has plugins turned on, as detailed above, installing the plugin is then a case of selecting the "Upload plugin" button on the Plugins page and navigating to the .kpz file you downloaded

+### Usage

+Once installed, the plugin can be used by navigating to a biblio in your catalogue, on the "Normal" tab, you will see a "CLA Check Permissions" button:

 ## Authors

 * Andrew Isherwood